-Dr. Truong is a member of the American Academy of Dermatology, American College of Mohs Surgery and the American Society of Dermatologic Surgery.
+Dr. Truong is a member of the American Academy of Dermatology, the American College of Mohs Surgery, and the American Society of Dermatologic Surgery.

 Dr. Truong is fluent in Vietnamese and Mandarin Chinese.
 She enjoys surfing, hiking, traveling, food, and playing the guitar.
 She also loves to sing and has had the opportunity to perform the National Anthem for the San Diego Padres and Texas Rangers!
 Dr. Truong is excited to return to her hometown and provide care in the DFW area.